+Physician

-Taxpayer Physician If you retired after 1976, enter the date you retired in the space provided on the statement below.
-A person is permanently and totally disabled if both of the following apply.
-1. He or she cannot engage in any substantial gainful activity because of a physical or mental condition.
-2. A physician determines that the disability has lasted or can be expected to last continuously for at least a year or can lead to death.
+If you retired after 1976, enter the date you retired in A person is permanently and totally disabled if both of the following apply.

+- 1. He or she can't engage in any substantial gainful activity because of a physical or mental condition. - 2.
+A physician determines that the disability has lasted or can be expected to last continuously for at least a year or can lead to death.